 Costs of maintaining the overall SGB operation are apportioned over all SIGs.

 - Service Charge to Conferences (904)

-In each conference budget there is an overhead or allocation, an administrative fee, as one of the expense lines.
-As each conference is closed, the allocation is included as a conference expense, and then again on this line as an offset to the SIG's allocation assessment.
+In each conference budget there is overhead, an administrative fee, as one of the expense lines.
+As each conference is closed, the overhead is included as a conference expense, and then again on this line as an offset to the SIG's overhead assessment.